amazon-riverbgc/TROCAS/_sources/docs/publications.md

 ## In Review

-- Richey, J.E., Spencer, R., Drake, T.W., Ward, N.D. (in review).
-Fluvial carbon dynamics across the land to ocean continuum of great tropical rivers: the Amazon and Congo.
-AGU Monograph Series.
-In Congo Basin Hydrology, Climate, and Biogeochemistry: A Foundation for the Future.
-Edited by Alsdorf, D.E., Tshimanga, R., Moukandi, G.
+- Bertassoli , D.J., H.O.
+Sawakuchi, K.R. de Araújo, M.G.P. de Camargo, V.A.T.
+Alem, T.S.
+Pereira, A.V.
+Krusche, D. Bastviken, J.E.
+Richey, and A.O.
+Sawakuchi (in review).
+How green can Amazon hydropower be?
+Net carbon emission from the largest 4 hydropower plant in Amazonia - Net emissions from the Belo Monte reservoirs.
+Science Advances.
 - Sawakuchi, H.O., Bastviken, D., Enrich-Prast, A., Ward, N.D., Richey, J.E. (in review).
 Low methane emissions from the main channel of a large Amazonian run-of-the-river reservoir attributed to high methane oxidation.
 Frontiers in Earth Science: Biogeoscience.

+## 2021

+- Richey, J.E., R.G.M.
+Spencer, T. W. Drake, and N.D.
+Ward. (in press).
+Fluvial Carbon Dynamics across the Land to Ocean Continuum of Great Tropical Rivers: the Amazon and Congo.
+Congo AGU Geophysical Monograph, Earth and Space Science Open Archive.
+In Congo Basin Hydrology, Climate, and Biogeochemistry: A Foundation for the Future.
+Edited by Alsdorf, D.E., Tshimanga, R., Moukandi, G.. [doi:10.1002/essoar.10505912.1](https://doi.org/10.1002/essoar.10505912.1)
-- Valerio, A.M.; Kampel, M.; Ward, N.D.; Sawakuchi, H.O.; Cunha, A.C.; and Richey, J.E. (in review).
+- Valerio, A.M.; Kampel, M.; Ward, N.D.; Sawakuchi, H.O.; Cunha, A.C.; and Richey, J.E.
+(2021).
 Assessment of partial pressure of carbon dioxide in the Amazon River plume using in situ and remote sensing data.
 Cont.
 Shelf.
 Res.
+215 104348, [doi:10.1016/j.csr.2021.104348](https://doi.org/10.1016/j.csr.2021.104348)

 ## 2013 - 2020